sneptech/remote-desktop-display-kajigger/README.md

    kscreen-doctor -o
    ```

-2. Check the secondary output name matches your configuration
+2. Check the keep output name matches your configuration

 3. Ensure the daemon can detect connections:
    ```bash